Stealth-Robotics/AutoPrime2024/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/OVERVIEW.md

 more consistent scoring.

 ### TeleOp Enhancements
 Finally, Pedro Pathing can be used in TeleOp to enhance driving.
-With regular mecanum drive, robots will tend to swing out when taking corners.
+With regular mecanumSubsystem drive, robots will tend to swing out when taking corners.
 Pedro Pathing can account for that, allowing the robot to take corners more smoothly and efficiently.
 Using the same localizer as is used in autonomous, a first and second derivative can be estimated from previous positions.
 Then, with a modified version